tusen-ai/SST/instructions.md

 ### Inference
 See `run_argo.sh`.
 The pretrain weights can be downloaded from this [site](https://share.weiyun.com/YyJZ0fqs).
-With this weights, users could obtain our reported performance:
+With this weights, users could obtain our reported performance.

+## Main results

+We cannot distribute model weights of FSD on WOD due to the [license of WOD](https://waymo.com/open/terms).
+Users could contact us for the private model weights.

+### FSD
+WOD Validation: please refer to this [page](https://github.com/tusen-ai/SST/issues/62).

+WOD Test: please refer to this [submission](https://waymo.com/open/challenges/entry/?timestamp=1665211204047769&challenge=DETECTION_3D&emailId=1cb154ab-1558)

+Argoverse 2 Validation:
 ```
                                     AP    ATE    ASE    AOE    CDS
 ARTICULATED_BUS                  0.204  0.765  0.201  0.277  0.159